Lasbela (Karachi)

-Nawab of Lasbella from Lasbela District in Balochistan, had his official residence or consulate near the Lyari River before independence of Pakistan.
+Jam of Lasbela from Lasbela State, had his official residence or consulate near the Lyari River before independence of Pakistan.
 The area got associated with Nawab of Lasbela and was known as Lasbela.
 The newly built bridge in the area over the Lyari River came to be known as Lasbela bridge.

 There are several ethnic groups in Lasbela including Muhajirs, Sindhis, Punjabis, Kashmiris, Saraikis, Pakhtuns, Balochis, Memons, Bohras, Ismailis, etc. Over 99% of the population is Muslim.